google-github-actions/test-infra/README.md

 Actions bot.
 This is largely for authoring commits, since the Google CLA cannot be signed by the GitHub Actions bot.

-Additional per-repository secrets and configuration should reside inside the project Terraform file.
+Additional per-repository variables and secrets and configuration should reside inside the project Terraform file.

 ## Setup